jan-kasi/Obsidian/uni-notes/CO1001 19th Century Novel of Adultery/W1 Lectures.md

 "Free indirect style is a sort of stylistic Panopticon, where the narrator's master voice [...] continually needs to confirm its authority by qualifyig, cancelling, endorsinf, subsuming all..."

+# L3 Introduction to the Novel of Adultery
+## Definitions
+Definitons often tell us many thing sabout the sociopolitical landscape in which it is defined in this way (and contrasting defintions)
+### Oxford Dictionary of English
+> Adultery, n.
+Voluntary sexual intercourse between a married person and another who is not his or her spouse, regarded as a violation of the marriage vows and hence as a sin or crime; the state or condition of having committed this.
+- Voluntary
+- his or her (broad but constrained)
+	- Involves same-sex marriages but not NB
+	- Takes the space to expand
+- sin, not everyone would accept the moral category of sin
+- crime, adultery as a legal thing

+### Roman Law
+Roman Law (17 BC) -> Western Law
+*Lex iulia de adulteriis*
+Private -> Public
+*Stuprum*
+*Lenocinium*
+Contamination of female -> future partners and husbands

+Adultery is commited by a man against a man.
+It is a property conferred by the act of marriage.
+It is a form of theft.
+Consent is not required.
+### Spanish Dictionary (1895)
+1. Illegitimate carnal union between a man and woman when one of two parties is married
+2. ...

+### Russion Dictionary (Early 20th Century)
+In bourgeois society - a love connection outside one's family, conjugal infidelity

+### Underlying themes
+Throughout these definitions here explored, there seems a lack of agreement beyond the breach of sexual exclusivity.
+Are women considered the most to blame in these definitions?
+A hangover from Roman Law?
+Thrill-seeking female readership?
+A societal mirror of male anxiety?

+Often, a male author writing female characters focusing on the consequences for the woman of adultery, rather than for the man.

+1. Why so many similar novels across Europe (and beyond) in such a short period of time?
+2. Why so many big names choosing adultery, especially to go beyond domestic life to social and political reflection?
+3. Why are a significant number of *classics*, if not at a world level like *Madame Bovary*, then at least at the national level?
+4. Why no true canonical novel of adultey in Britain or the US?
+5. Why the conspicuous absence of female authors?
+	1. It was particularly difficult to find or wait for translations of the 2 female authors included in this module.

+## Bill Overton's taxonomy
+Novels in which
+1. Adultery is a significant/major component
+2. Adultery is a minor plot point
+3. Adulterous desire arises but is not acted upon
+4. Seduction is attempted but avoided

+We may be tempted to also add a 5th category of the novel of prostitution.

+## Beyond Adultery
+While we place adultery at the centre of the module and as the focal point for the reading of the novels, there are many more things within these novels which realte to this.

+Marriage as a microcosm of society and the violation of it as symptoms of societal corruption.

+Critiques of specific classes?
+In many cases the bourgeoise...

+The roles apportioned to adultery?
+- e.g. critique of class(es); critique of (arranged) marriage)...

+## Generalisations
+These are often refuted by the chosen novels
+1. Solely describe wives betraying husbands?
+2. Written by a man?
+3. Focuses on upper classes?
+4. Commonplace of double standard of sexual morality?

+The model is only as important as the various variations, deviations, and ruptures found within and around it.

+> The best mothers, wives, and managers of households, know little or nothing of sexual indulgences.
+Love of home, children, and domestic duties, are the only passions they feel (Dr William Acton)

+Quoted in: Heath, Stephen, *The Sexual Fix* (London: Macmillan, 1982) p.17

+The double standard of sexual relationships were not only justified by biological determinism of gender and society but also by law and childbirth.
+A wife may be biologically capable of having children by another man, but in terms of law they will receive no inheritence nor be considered in the same way.

+5. Realism?
+	1. Highly mimetic novel.
+Mimeses
+6. Complexity of plot?
+	1. A "Big Form"
+7. Use of an impersonal narrative voice?
+8. Lack of comedy?
+9. No cannonical novel of adultery in Britain?